awsdocs/aws-doc-sdk-examples/dotnetv3/S3/README.md

-# Amazon Simple Storage Service (Amazon S3) code examples for .NET
+# Amazon Amazon S3 code examples for .NET

 ## Purpose

-Customers of all sizes and industries can use Amazon S3 to store and protect any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.
-Amazon S3 provides management features so that you can optimize, organize, and configure access to your data to meet your specific business, organizational, and compliance requirements.
+The code examples in this directory demonstrate how to work with Amazon Simple Storage Service (Amazon S3) features using the AWS SDK for .NET v3.5 or later.

-The code examples in this directory demonstrate how to work with Amazon S3 features using the AWS SDK for .NET v3.5 or later.
+Amazon S3 is storage for the internet.
+You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web.

 ## Code examples